Gitfoe/ChadCounting/README.md

 DEV_TOKEN=your_discord_dev_bot_token
 ```

-### Pre-release versioning
+### Versioning
-To properly manage versioning, it is recommended to update the `bot_version` variable in the `Initialization` section of the `bot.py` file every time a functional version is committed to the `dev` branch.
+To properly manage versioning, it is recommended to update the `bot_version` variable in the `Initialization` section of the `bot.py` file every time a functional version is ready to be pulled to the `main` branch.
 This version will be displayed in the output of the `/help` command.
-The naming convention follows the pattern: `MMM-DD-YYYY-noX`, where X is a sequential number starting from 1 for each new day.
-Example: `Feb-27-2023-no2`.
+ChadCounting uses semantic versioning and a version number is written as `MAJOR.MINOR.PATCH`, where:
+- `MAJOR` version is increased for incompatible changes to previous versions.
+- `MINOR` version is increased for new features that are backward-compatible.
+- `PATCH` version is increased for backward-compatible bug fixes.